act-rules/act-rules.github.io/_drafts/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 ### Applicability

-The rule applies to any HTML or SVG element on a web page that is [focusable][] and reachable through [sequential focus navigation](https://www.w3.org/TR/html/editing.html#sequential-focus-navigation) where focus cannot cycle to the browser UI by using [standard keyboard navigation][].
+The rule applies to any HTML or SVG element on a web page that is [focusable][] where focus cannot cycle to the browser UI by using [standard keyboard navigation][].

 ### Expectation 1

-For each target element help information is [visible on the page][] and [exposed to assistive technologies][] or can be navigated to from within the keyboard trap.
+For each target element help information is [visible on the page][] and [exposed to assistive technologies][] or can be accessed from within the keyboard trap.

-**Note**: As per Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.
-This however is the test subject for another ACT rule.
+**Note**: As per WCAG 2.0 Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.

 ### Expectation 2